 The app also keeps your customers' information secure as card information is not sent with payment.

-Customers tap your card reader using a phone instead of a card.
-Both devices and cards have an embedded chip that speaks to your terminal using a radio technology called near field communications (commonly known as NFC).
+Simply tap a card reader as you would with your credit card, but using a phone instead!
+Both mobile devices and cards have an embedded chip that communicates with your terminal using NFC radio technology.
 Secure payment information is transmitted during the purchase.